HughP/dnj-corpus/README.md

    * Content within forward slashes denotes phonemic representations `//`.
    * Content within angle brackets denotes orthographic or graphemic representations `〈〉`.
    * Content within double-slashes or pipes denotes morphophonemic representations `// //` or `| |`.
    * In prose sections, Unicode characters will appear in the following order upon first mention: 〈‽〉 U+203D 'INTERROBANG'.
-A more natural prose style will be used for subsequent mentions,, using any one of these three parts.
+A more natural prose style will be used for subsequent mentions (using any one of these three parts).

 ##### Casing rules
 ###### Based on rules presented in 1994